Write down our toll-free telephone number if you want to be a part of the program.

 Thank you, Sean.

-Um thanks for taking my call.
+Thanks for taking my call.

-Um Thank you, sir.
+Thank you, sir.

-Um, but I I have a question for all of those Palestinian protesters that uh I believe is uh a rhetorical question, and the question goes like this.
+First time caller, but I have a question for all of those Palestinian protesters that I believe is a rhetorical question.

-There's a hundred and ninety-eight countries in the world, and to the best of my knowledge, there is not one country that is offering, let alone allowing the citizens of Gaza to seek refuge.
+And to the best of my knowledge, there is not one country that is offering, let alone allowing the citizens of Gaza to seek refuge.

 I wanted to get your take on that.

-Okay, you have five Jews, you kill two, how many more Jews are left to kill?
+Okay, you have five Jews, you kill two.

-Is this is not hyperbole on my part.
+This is not hyperbole on my part.

 I don't think so.

-Uh most of those countries on their own have issues with radicalism and extremism.
+Most of those countries on their own have issues with radicalism and extremism.

 You know, the fact that you can see a guy that looks like he's, you know, in one of the terror tunnels that is so emaciated and believes he's digging his own grave, a hostage that has been held since October 7, 2023.

-Desperately he's dying on this on this propaganda video tape.
+Desperately, he's dying on this propaganda videotape.

 And I understand why a lot of networks don't want to air it because they believe it's Hamas propaganda and they want to scare people.

-Um and I I respect their decision.
+And I respect their decision.

 I understand it's a tough moral issue for people.

-But all you you you lost the equivalent of 40,000 people if you extrapolate out and compare the population of Israel versus the population of the US.
+But you lost the equivalent of 40,000 people if you extrapolate out and compare the population of Israel versus the population of the U.S. 40,000 people in a day.

 And there was murder, rape, torture, kidnapping, and beheadings.

-I've seen the video tapes that the IDF would show certain members of the media.
+I've seen the videotapes that the IDF would show certain members of the media.

-And at this point, when does Israel have a right to exist without having in close proximity, like Gaza, you can see it with the naked eye.
+And at this point, when does Israel have a right to exist without having in close proximity, like Gaza, you can see it with the naked eye, the leaders that were put into power, Hamas, that in their charter calls for the destruction of Israel.

 And I went to the police station.

-And they of course being supported by the number one state sponsor of terror, Iran.
+And they, of course, being supported by the number one state sponsor of Terror Iran.

 I have a hard time understanding the argument or the fact that they want to blame Israel.

-Hey Rebecca, how are you?
+Hey, Rebecca, how are you?

 Hey, Sean, I'm doing great.